 The fat in the coconut milk gives the potatoes a creamy texture without butter, and it doesn’t taste like coconut.
 It works best to stir the contents of the can to incorporate the cream that settles at the top with the coconut water.
 Just try to mix it together, it doesn’t have to be perfect.
+If you want to skip the coconut milk try my recipe for mashed potatoes without butter or oil.

 I prefer to use Yukon Gold because they have a natural creamy buttery taste that works well with mashed potatoes.
 They're a type of yellow potato, so if you can’t find them then substitute them with another type of yellow potato.
 Russets also work well for making mashed potatoes.